shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/guides/installing_app.md

 You will notice the **Screening Room, Shotgun Panel, and Workfiles2** app’s location identifiers are listed in a different included file and accessed differently than the **About** app.
 To keep things tidy, these apps were split off to the included settings folder because they have additional settings.

-**NOTE:** The python console app already exists in the default configuration, however if you are adding an app that has never been added to your configuration before or if you have changed the version of an app, and you are using a [centralized configuration](https://developer.shotgunsoftware.com/tk-core/initializing.html#centralized-configurations), then there is an additional step you need to take.
+{% include info title="Note" content="The python console app already exists in the Default Configuration, however if you are adding an app that has never been added to your configuration before or if you have changed the version of an app, and you are using a [centralized configuration](https://developer.shotgunsoftware.com/tk-core/initializing.html#centralized-configurations), then there is an additional step you need to take.
 Open your terminal and browse to where your cloned configuration is stored.
 From your cloned configuration’s root folder, run the following command:
 On Linux or Mac:

 `./tank cache_apps`